Service-Design-Studio/final-project-group-2-designerdz/README.md

 > **localhost:3000/api/v1/profile/:phone_number** ; calls the action users#update and updates the activerecord row based on phone number

 **DELETE request with phone number**
-> **localhost:3000/api/v1/profile/:phone_number** ; locates record by phone_number,  calls the action users#delete and removes record
+> **localhost:3000/api/v1/profile/detele** ; **WARNING** deletes ALL record in the database,  calls the action users#delete and removes record <br />
+> It firsts deletes the Child's data followed by the parents <br />
-> e.g. curl -X DELETE http://127.0.0.1:3000/api/v1/profile/91234567 using terminal
+> e.g. curl -X DELETE http://127.0.0.1:3000/api/v1/profile/delete using terminal

 ## How to access activerecord on terminal
 - bundle exec rails console